jgarder/FRC-Command-Based-Lesson-Projects/lesson 2 - 1st subsystem and basic commands/src/main/java/frc/robot/StudentLessonInfo.md

  *  -> you will need to pass a parameter of true or false to this method! its expecting a boolean called setToThis
  *  -> Run the command of the subsystem named objectOfMyFirstClass.  use the method and argument/parameter cmd_setPrintPeriodic(false)
  *
+ * at any time you can also check the github branch "lessonSolutions" to see how the mentors intend you to pass the task, though there are MANY
- *  you can view the solutions folder if you give up, but the best option is to look at the WPIlib resources above
- *    and look at the topic at hand.
+ * way to achieve each problem.  but the best option is to look at the WPIlib resources linked above and read about the topic at hand.
+ *
+ *
  *
  *
 */